Non-exhaustive list of issues that need to be addressed in Australia…

 The International Monetary Fund (IMF), which the mainstream media in Australia reported on so frequently in earlier years before it became widely disliked, is also an agency of the United Nations.

-> Reintroduce biblical capital punishment involving death by hanging for capital crimes such as treason (e.g. knowingly perpetrating election fraud, knowingly perpetrating the criminal fraud of non-existent COVID-19), murder, pedophilia, rape, aggravated assault and kidnapping.
+> Reintroduce capital punishment in Australia, involving death by hanging for capital crimes such as treason (e.g. knowingly perpetrating election fraud, knowingly perpetrating the criminal fraud of non-existent COVID-19), murder, pedophilia, rape, aggravated assault, kidnapping, gang stalking and arson.

-There is no reason why the perpetration of these capital crimes should result in an obligation by taxpayers to fund the imprisonment of the perpetrators, which involves supplying them with water, food, clothing and shelter for several years while they are imprisoned.
+There is no reason why the perpetration of these capital crimes in Australia should result in an obligation by taxpayers in Australia to fund the imprisonment of the perpetrators, which involves supplying them with water, food, clothing and shelter for several years while they are imprisoned.

-Biblical capital punishment involving death by hanging for capital crimes provides an ominous warning to citizens that if they commit a capital crime and are convicted in court, they will be executed, irrespective of their race, whether white, Chinese, Indian, other Asian, Muslim, black or any other race.
+Capital punishment involving death by hanging for capital crimes provides an ominous warning to citizens that if they commit a capital crime and are convicted in court, they will be executed, irrespective of their race, whether white, Aboriginal, Muslim, Pacific Islander, Asian, Indian, black, Jewish (i.e. Edomitish) or any other race.

 > Issue all Australian citizens with a federal identity card which shows their photograph, full name, address, date of birth and identification number, but which contains no electronically stored data, no biometric data and no other data of any type.